res2k/SteamLibrarian/README.md

 Requirements
 ------------
-* OS: Windows Vista and newer (testes on Windows 7 and 8.1)
+* OS: Windows Vista and newer (tested on Windows 7 and 8.1)
 * Doesn't make much sense without Steam

 Building from source